bgawalt/1900badsext/README.md

+# 1-900-BAD-SEXT

+My friends Maggie and Beth wanted a Twitter bot that could tweet out some bad sexts.
+I bet that you could make some by just searching for already-existing tweets containing a few key present-tense phrases and just drop "SEXT:" in front of it.
+These jokes literally write themselves.

+## Dependencies

-I took two steps to install the necessary library:
+I took two steps to install the necessary libraries:

 ```
 $ pip install tweepy